AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Monitoring and analytics

-Industrial analytics is often considered to be an integral part of the ‘fourth industrial revolution’, which is characterized by the convergence between traditional industrial practices and modern IT improvements.
+Industrial analytics is often considered an integral part of the ‘fourth industrial revolution,’ which is characterized by the convergence of traditional industrial practices and modern IT advancements.

 These advances include data analytics and their related interpretation via machine learning, and also advances in connectivity through IoT.

 One important part of this field includes IoT sensors to monitor key changes in components.
-To meet the increasing demand for these technologies, a wide range of options are available to help industrial businesses find success – no matter the need or function.
-Monitoring tools work by utilizing advanced algorithms and machine learning in a way that enables them to take action in real-time.
+To meet the increasing demand for these technologies, a wide range of options is available to help industrial businesses achieve success, regardless of their needs or functions.
+Monitoring tools operate by utilizing advanced algorithms and machine learning, enabling them to take action in real-time.

 Some examples of industrial analytics and monitoring in action include: